Manual Microsoft Entra Verified ID setup

-In this tutorial, you learn how to configure your Microsoft Entra tenant to use the verifiable credentials service.
+In this tutorial, you learn how to use the manual setup to configure your Microsoft Entra tenant to use the verifiable credentials service.

 Specifically, you learn how to:

 - Configure your the Verified ID service using the manual setup.